thewca/wca-regulations/wca-regulations_2012.md

 ## Article A: Speed Solving

 - A1) Attempts for events categorised under Speed Solving must abide by the following procedure.
-    - A1a) The organization team may enforce time limits for solves and/or rounds.
+    - A1a) The organization team may enforce time limits for attempts and/or rounds.
-    - A1a1) The default time limit per solve is 10 minutes, though the organization team may announce a higher/lower time limit.
+    - A1a1) The default time limit per attempt is 10 minutes, though the organization team may announce a higher/lower time limit.
     - A1a2) Cumulative time limits may be enforced (e.g. 3 attempts with a cumulative time limit of 20 minutes).
 The time elapsed in a "DNF" result counts towards the cumulative time limit.
     - A1a3) For any round, time limits must be announced before the round begins, and should not be changed after it has begun.
 Changes must be made at the discretion of the WCA Delegate, who shall carefully consider the fairness of the change.
     - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used for timekeeping.